-10. Pupils with Special Educational Needs and Disabilities (SEND)
+10. Pupils with Special Educational Needs and Disabilities (SEND) or health issues

-We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges , and are 3 times more likely to be abused than their peers

-Additional barriers can exist when recognising abuse and neglect in children with special educational needs and disabilities.
+We recognise that pupils with special educational needs (SEND) or disabilities or certain health conditions can face additional safeguarding challenges, and are 3 times more likely to be abused than their peers Additional barriers can exist when recognising abuse and neglect in children with special educational needs and disabilities.
 This can include:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - Pupils with SEN and disabilities can be disproportionally impacted by things like bullying- without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - Pupils with SEN and disabilities or certain health conditions can be disproportionally impacted by things like bullying- without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers - Cognitive understanding- being able to understand the difference between fact and fiction in online content and then repeating the content/ behaviours in schools or colleges or the consequences of doing so